MediBrick/DC_Power_Brick/README.md

   - Configured for two channel 10K NTC thermistor measurements using internal current source and external reference 22k resistor.

 [Datasheet ADS1220](./datasheets/ads1220.pdf)

 <img src="./datasheets/ads1220.png" alt="ADS1220" width="500" />

+This design requires that both temperature sensors are attached.
+If one is not populated, the measurement circuit is interrupted and no temperature is reported.

 ## Power Brick PCB Design